Located in Arthur's Pass National Park in the Canterbury region

 The hut is attractively sited in a clearing of beech forest.

-The hut was built by Walter Taylor and Harry Faulkner, owners of Cora Lynn Station in 1935 and used as a base for Cora Lynn’s high country muster of the "Powers Country" which grazed up to 6000 sheep.
+The hut was built in 1925 by Walter Taylor and Harry Faulkner, owners of Cora Lynn Station, used as a base for Cora Lynn’s high country muster of the "Powers Country" which grazed up to 6000 sheep.
 It is also known as Top Hut and in the past has been know as Musterer’s, or Top Horse Hut.
 Remains of corrugated iron dog kennels and the horse/sheep holding paddock fence are in the vicinity of the hut.
 Use of the hut for mustering ceased when the land was retired in 1978 and added to Arthur’s Pass National Park.

 The hut is a good example of musterer’s huts of this era.